22 December 2006

 Agricultural District programs offer several strengths as farmland protection tools.
 These

-include the following according to the American Farmland Trust
+include the following according to the American Farmland Trust[3] and others:

 Agricultural District programs are very flexible; benefits and restrictions can be tailored to local conditions.